ForEvolve/postman-tests-framework/README.md

 # Postman test framework
 A little Postman test framework to help avoid "messy-er" code.

-This is a work in progress, and it's only working in Postman for Chrome due to the use of the `window` variable.

-*I have been half-successful in Postman for Windows, but I could not have one framework for both software at the same time.
-I decided to revert to Chrome only, for now.*
+The framework only work in the native implementations of Postman and does not support the Chrome App.

 ## How to use
-You must first add a "shadow test" that query the framework script.
+You must first add a "shadow test" that query the framework script and save it in a global variable.
+Then you can load the framework in subsequent tests using that variable.

 **This test must be executed before the other tests.**